 - Notify the companies that hold the account or accounts in question and cancel your cards.

 - Put a fraud alert on your credit report and consider a freeze if the breach affects multiple accounts.
+You can find some of the best id theft monitoring companies here.

 - Contact your local police and the Federal Trade Commission